Fernando-Utzig/refera-fullstack-challenge/README.md

-- Provide clear instructions on how to run the application in development mode Just need to go to the frontend folder and run the npm start commmand.
+## Provide clear instructions on how to run the application in development mode
+Go to the frontend folder and run the **npm start** commmand.

-- Provide clear instructions on how the application would run in a production environment The application would request a login/register on the first page and would have a better interface with new pages to different types of users.
+## Provide clear instructions on how the application would run in a production environment
+The application would request a login/register on the first page and would have a better interface, with new pages and different privileges for each type of user.

-- Describe how you would implement an authentication layer for the web application (don't need to implement) Django comes with a built-in authentication system, defining a User model and using a framework should be enough to handle the auth.
+## Describe how you would implement an authentication layer for the web application (don't need to implement)
+Django comes with a built-in authentication system, defining a User model and using a framework should be enough to handle the auth.
 I would use the JKW Token by adding the framework (djangorestframework-simplejwt) to settings.py, making the User Model and the register/login web page.

 - RESTful API allowing CRUD and list operations on the orders